High Speed Train from Valencia to Madrid: Guide to the AVE Train in Spain

 The AVE (Alta Velocidad Espanola) train offers the opportunity to travel across long distances in Spain at high speed.
-In a country as large as Spain that has so much to offer, it is a great option if you are a tourist and you want to see as much of the country as possible without spending too much time travelling.
-The high velocity train from Valencia to Madrid takes just over an hour and a half.
+In a country as large as Spain that has so much to offer, it is a good option if you are a tourist and you want to see as much of the country as possible without spending too much time travelling.
+The high-velocity train from Valencia to Madrid takes just over an hour and a half.

 This page will provide you with a guide to taking the high speed train from Valencia to Madrid.
-There is an overview to the train system and what to expect, advice on buying tickets, timetable information, details on train routes and a location map.
+There is an overview to the train system and what to expect, advice on buying tickets, timetable information and details on train routes.

 In terms of luggage, you will find that the allowance on the AVE trains is quite generous.
 You will be allowed up to three pieces of hand luggage each, with a total limit of twenty kilograms (for more details on luggage allowance, see the Renfe website AVE luggage information page).

 In terms of the trains themselves, they are comfortable with services including a cafeteria, music on individual systems for each passenger (earphones are provided), films screened in each carriage (you will also use the headphones for this).

 It is worth remembering that boarding the long-distance trains is a slightly slower process than boarding some other trains as they will check your tickets at a control point before you board the train.
 You will only be allowed to go onto the platform if you have a ticket (so say your goodbyes before then if you are not taking the journey!).
 The boarding control point closes two minutes before the train leaves, so make sure that you get to the train station in plenty of time.

 There are a number of options for purchasing train tickets for the high-velocity train from Valencia to Madrid.